Deconvolution in unlinked linear models: Numerical experiments

 \textbf{Experiment 2.} In all the four settings, we again fix $\sigma=1$.
-Here, a random sample of size $n=500$ is drawn from each of the corresponding distributions and then used to calculate the KDE, $\widehat f_Z$ using a Gaussian Kernel.
+Here, a random sample of size $n=500$ is drawn from each of the corresponding distributions and then used to calculate the KDE $\widehat f_Z$ introduced in Theorem \ref{theo: kde} using a Gaussian Kernel with a bandwidth systematically chosen via the simple rule of thumb $h = n^{-1/8} \operatorname{sd}(\widehat \beta^\top_n X_1,\dots,\widehat \beta^\top_n X_n )$ where $\operatorname{sd}$ denotes the sample standard deviation, in order to ensure that it is appropriately rescaled and matches the setting of Theorem \ref{theo: kde}.
 For a given value of $z_0$ randomly generated from $Z$, a new random response $Y \sim z_0 + \epsilon$ was generated.
 Based on the realization $y_0$ of $Y$, we compute the estimator $\widehat f_{Z|Y=y_0}:=\widehat f_{Z|Y}(\cdot|y_0)$ for the density of the random variable $Z|Y=y_0$ given in \eqref{eq: estimator-Z|Y}, the resulting mean $\widehat{E}(Z|Y=y_0)$ and mode $ \widehat{M}(Z|Y=y_0)$ given in \eqref{eq: point-estimators-Z|Y}, and the resulting 95\% credible interval that we denote by $\mathrm{CI}_{0.95}( \widehat f_{Z|Y=y_0})$.
-The results obtained are shown in Figure \ref{fig: estimators-plot}.
+We remark that when $Z$ has a small variance, adaptive quadrature methods for computing $\widehat{E}(Z|Y=y)$ may perform poorly.
+For this reason, we resort to importance sampling to obtain a more robust and stable approximation of the integral in \eqref{eq: point-estimators-Z|Y} and of the credible intervals based on $\widehat f_{Z|Y=y}$.
+Moreover, most density evaluations are performed on the logarithmic scale to enhance numerical stability by reducing errors in floating-point arithmetic.
+The results of the experiment are shown in Figure \ref{fig: estimators-plot}.
 In all settings, it is clear that $\widehat f_Z$ recovers well the true $f_Z$.
 However, as expected, the conditional density estimator $\widehat f_{Z|Y=y_0}$ yields a much better prediction for the true $z_0$.

 \textbf{Experiment 3.} For the four settings, we fix $\sigma=1$ and let $n\in \{50,100,500\}$.
 Here, we shall compare the performance at recovering the true $z$ of the point estimators $\widehat{E}(Z|Y=y) $ and $ \widehat{M}(Z|Y=y)$ with the estimated mean and mode of $Z$, respectively given by